netlify/binrc/README.md

 You can download prebuilt binaries from the [releases](https://github.com/netlify/binrc/releases).

-You can also use binrc to install binrc:
+You can also install binrc to install binrc:

 ```
-binrc use netlify/binrc 0.2.0
+binrc install netlify/binrc 0.2.0
 ```

 Or you can download the cutting edge version with `go get`: